 Program Specific Requirements

-There are different entrance requirements for the Masters program, the PhD program with a previous masters degree and the PhD program with only an undergraduate degree.
-If you have non-North American credentials you also need to meet some additional requirements.
+There are different entrance requirements for the Masters program and the PhD program with a previous Masters degree.
+If your credentials are not from Canada and the USA, you will also need to meet some additional requirements.

 Meeting the minimum requirements may not be sufficient for admittance as top students from around the world compete for our limited number of positions.
 However successful applicants typically match the profiles indicated below.